Orbit Receives Award for Upgrade of P-3C Orion AircraftPOTENTIAL FOR ADDITIONAL FOREIGN MILITARY OPPORTUNITIES

 (Hauppauge, New York, September 10, 2009) -- Orbit International Corp.
 (NASDAQ:ORBT), a defense electronics manufacturer, systems integrator and software solution provider, today announced that its Electronics Group had received a contract of approximately $525,000 from a global defense prime contractor for the manufacture of a suite of products designed to support a Foreign Military Sale (FMS) upgrade program for the P-3C Orion aircraft.
 The upgrade program includes new mission avionics and spares designed to extend the aircraft's service life.
 Deliveries under this contract are expected to commence in the fourth quarter 2009 and be completed by the second quarter 2010.

-The Nigerian Defense Industry - Market Attractiveness and Emerging Opportunities to 2018: Market Pro...
+The Chilean Defense Industry - Procurement Market Dynamics to 2018: Market Profile

 This contract represents an FMS award for the P-3C Orion upgrade program.
 The P-3C Orion is the primary maritime patrol and reconnaissance aircraft operated by the U.S. Navy and a number of international allies.
 It travels at high speed, using all four of its engines to quickly enter a specific range of maritime mission interest.
 Once the P-3C Orion reaches its coordinated area, the aircraft is designed to shut down two of its engines, and extend its surveillance time by operating at controlled air patrol speeds.